Bourbon County, Kansas Border Troubles

 John Brown

-But on this question, it was impossible for the two parties to agree, and Montgomery fully determined upon the release of Rice.
-Accordingly, on December 15, he organized a rescue party of nearly 100 men, Old John Brown being one of the parties.
+But on this question, the two parties were unable to agree, and Montgomery ultimately determined Rice’s release.
+Accordingly, on December 15, he organized a rescue party of nearly 100 men, with old John Brown among them.
 John Brown, however, did not enter Fort Scott with Montgomery for the reason that the two differed as to what should be done with the city upon entering it.
-Brown was in favor of its complete destruction, or, as Montgomery afterward said to parties still living: “If Brown had been in command of the party instead of myself, not one stone of Fort Scott would have been left upon another.”
+Brown was in favor of its destruction, or, as Montgomery afterward said to parties still living: “If Brown had been in command of the party instead of myself, not one stone of Fort Scott would have been left upon another.”
 Montgomery’s main object was to release Rice.
 He, therefore, proceeded with his men without Brown, leaving him at what was called the “Wimset farm,” about three miles from Fort Scott up the Marmaton and entering the city about daylight.
-Upon approaching the house in which Rice was held prisoner, one of the large double houses built by the Government, then called the “Free-State Hotel,” and kept by Colonel William T. Campbell, now occupied as a residence by Judge Margrave, Montgomery divided his command into three divisions of twenty each.
+Upon approaching the house in which Rice was held prisoner, one of the large double houses built by the Government, then called the “Free-State Hotel,” and kept by Colonel William T. Campbell, now occupied as a residence by Judge Margrave, Montgomery divided his command into three divisions of 20 each.
 One of these divisions passed quietly around to the right of the hotel, another as quietly to the left, while the third division entered the house by the front door, which had been left unlocked for the convenience of George A. Crawford, who, upon Little’s invitation, slept with him that night in the store.
 Thus, the hotel fell easy prey to the mob.
 This third division went upstairs into the third story, or attic, where they found Rice chained to the floor.
 A chopping axe was soon brought up, and with it, the chain that was around Rice’s leg was severed, and thus, the prisoner was released.

 Bleeding Kansas